A Grateful Heart

 This sermon is about blessings from the Universe and keeping a grateful heart.
 As Cicero says: “Gratitude is not only the greatest of virtues, but the parent of all the others.”

 Some people are suffering so much from a lack of resources that they see nothing to be grateful for, and this is tragic.
 If you have the ability, Path doctrine encourages you to donate time or money to non-profit organizations that offer help to those in need.
 (Please note that the Path Ministry will never ask you for money for itself.
 We just encourage you to make charitable donations if and when you are able to.)
-Other people are suffering because they have too much material wealth and have forgotten how to be human because of it.
-Unfortunately, there is really nothing that can be done for them.
-They will just have to die and start over and try to learn something in the next life.

 You can apply the virtue of gratitude to all Eight Virtues of the Path: